miltinhoc/miltinhoc.github.io/_posts/2023-07-01-squirrel-escalate-privileges.md

 title: "Using Squirrel Framework to escalate privileges"
 categories:
 tags:
-  - squirrel-framwork
+  - squirrel-framework
 ---

 The [Squirrel framework](https://github.com/Squirrel/Squirrel.Windows) can be used to trick the user and escalate privileges.
+Keep in mind that this is no vulnerability in Squirrel, we are just taking advantage of how it works.

 In this example we will check Discord, which uses Squirrel for updating.